Kingxukai/linux/Documentation/driver-api/auxiliary_bus.rst

 .. kernel-doc:: drivers/base/auxiliary.c
    :doc: PURPOSE

-When Should the Auxiliary Bus Be Used
+When Should the woke Auxiliary Bus Be Used
 =====================================

 .. kernel-doc:: drivers/base/auxiliary.c